Pages

 The light conditions as you would expect being very early morning with a heavy overcast sky is poor, compromises will require to shoot super slow, the positives Cuckoo’s are likely just sit especially in heavy rain.

 Soon a female is seen making a b-line across the field and lands on a near vantage point, flight shots today are off the agenda so it's static shots only.
-In the poor weather I’m unsure how much activity I’m likely to get and for how long so when the opportunity presents I rattle off the a load of images, as they say....make hay while the sun shine…did I really say that !
+In the poor weather I’m unsure how much activity I’m likely to get and for how long so when the opportunity presents I rattle off the a load of images, as they say....make hay while the sun shines…did I really say that !

 After a quiet period a female returns, might be the same one, to my amazement a male follows chasing the female the female landing on a post, the male takes his opportunity zooming in and mates, it only last maybe 2-3 seconds so was easy to miss but I did manage a two second burst, some shots missed but also some keepers.